-Travellers have become scam victims when trying to exchange money with strangers in the street or in a bank queue.
+Only exchange money at banks.
+Travellers have been victims of fraud when trying to exchange money with strangers in the street or in a bank queue.

-ATMs are and major credit cards are accepted, but fraud occurs.
-Using ATMs in public places puts you at risk of theft and ATM fraud.
+Major bank cards are widely accepted, but fraud occurs.
+Avoid using ATMs in public places as it puts you at risk of theft and ATM fraud.

 - Only use ATMs in banks and during business hours.